Rotor motor starting resistance

 Principle

-Slip-ring motors are excellent motors, offering high power ratings and a good compromise between a cage motor, which is very economical but difficult to control, and expensive servomotors.
-They offer precise controllability and good current/torque linearity around the rated current.
+Slip ring motors are excellent motors offering high power and a good compromise between a very economical but difficult to control cage motor and expensive servo motors.
+They offer precise adjustment options and good current/torque linearity around the nominal current.

-A rotor start is a multi-stage process, generally between 3 and 5 stages.
-In fact, slip-ring motors start under very unfavorable conditions: very low initial torque, inrush current 7 times higher than nominal.
+A rotor start-up is carried out in several stages, generally between 3 and 5 stages.
+This is because slip ring motors start up under very unfavorable conditions: very low initial torque, starting current 7 times higher than the nominal current.

-An economical solution, offering numerous possibilities and adaptable to processes, consists in inserting resistors in the rotor circuit.
-The resistors are operated during start-up to ensure optimum motor take-off.
-Each maneuver corresponds to a time.
-Depending on the currents involved and the number of beats, resistors can be added in parallel or short-circuited in series, the aim always being to reduce resistance during start-up.
+An economical solution, offering many possibilities and adaptable to different processes, consists of inserting resistors into the rotor circuit.
+The resistors are operated during start-up to enable the motor to start optimally.
+Each operation corresponds to a stage.
+Depending on the currents involved and the number of stages, it is possible either to add resistors in parallel or to short-circuit resistors in series, the aim always being to reduce resistance during start-up.

 yesno